KaliedaRik/Scrawl-canvas/docs/reference/sc-positioning.md

 + **DOM `<canvas>` elements** are part of the HTML5 specification.
 The element includes attributes – `height=`, `width=` – used to define a ***coordinate space*** (measured in CSS pixels) within which drawing operations can take place.
 The visual representation of the canvas element in the web page can be styled using CSS; note that when the element's CSS styling dimensions diverge from its coordinate space dimensions, browsers will scale the coordinate space (ignoring aspect ratio) to fit into the styled dimensions.
 Drawing operations are, for 2D graphics, defined by the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API); these operations are managed by a [context interface](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).

 + **SC Canvas artefacts** wrap DOM `<canvas>` elements and bring them into the SC ecosystem.
-They include handles to the DOM element itself and its context interface, though dev-users should generally avoid directly interacting with them.
+They include handles to the DOM element itself and its context interface, though product-devs should generally avoid directly interacting with them.
 Instead, graphical operations are handled by Cell artefacts, of which each Canvas wrapper will have at least one – the ***base Cell***.
-Dev-users can control how the base cell will display in the DOM `<canvas>` element, allowing us to build real-time responsive graphical displays.
+Product-devs can control how the base cell will display in the DOM `<canvas>` element, allowing us to build real-time responsive graphical displays.

 + **SC Cell artefacts** wrap regular (auto-generated) `<canvas>` elements that are **not** added to the web page's DOM.
 Every Canvas wrapper includes, at a minimum, a ***base Cell***, and can include additional Cell artefacts as necessary.
 Note that these additional `<canvas>` elements are nothing special: SC does not make use of the [OffscreenCanvas interface](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) or, indeed, Web Workers.